All-American Bitch

 "All-American Bitch" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo, released in 2023 from her second studio album, Guts.
 Rodrigo wrote the song with its producer, Dan Nigro.
 It became available as the album's first track on September 8, 2023, when the album was released by Geffen Records.
-"All-American Bitch" begins as a folk and folk-pop song and transitions into pop-punk during the chorus, incorporating influences of punk, rock, grunge, and pop rock.
+"All-American Bitch" is a pop-punk and rock track begins with a folk and folk-pop verse and transitions into pop-punk during the chorus, incorporating influences of punk rock, grunge, and pop rock.
 Lyrically, it is a satirical song that explores Rodrigo's concerns about society's double standards and contradictory expectations for women.

 Music critics believe "All-American Bitch" was a successful opening track and appealed to Generation Z. They described Rodrigo's vocal performance in the verses as angelic and compared the song to the work of other rock artists.
 In the United States, "All-American Bitch" debuted at number 13 on the Billboard Hot 100.
 The song reached the top 10 in Australia, Ireland, and New Zealand, receiving a double platinum certification in Brazil, platinum certifications in Australia and Canada, and a gold certification in New Zealand.

 "All-American Bitch" was promoted with a rehearsal video and a Vevo Live performance in an abandoned theater.
 Rodrigo also performed the song on Saturday Night Live, where she stabbed a red-colored cake at a tea party and splattered a white-colored cake on her face; the performance received positive reviews from critics.
 She included the song on the set list of her 2024–2025 concert tour, the Guts World Tour.